st4ple/solid-jekyll/README.md

 ####This is a heading
 This is a regular paragraph.
 Write as much as you like.
 ```

-`yyyy-mm-dd-do-i-have-a-question.markdown` Create a Question entry (that is listed in the Frequently Asked section on the Home page) in this directory by creating a file called  in the `/_posts/project/` with the following template:
+Create a Question entry (that is listed in the Frequently Asked section on the Home page) in this directory by creating a file called `yyyy-mm-dd-do-i-have-a-question.markdown` in the `/_posts/project/` directory with the following template:
 ```markdown
 ---
 layout: question